skypjack/entt/docs/md/meta.md

 });
 ```

 In all cases, the returned value is an instance of `meta_type`.
-This type of
+This kind of
-objects offer an API to know the _runtime identifier_ of the type, to iterate
+objects offer an API to know their _runtime identifiers_, to iterate all the
-all the meta objects associated with them and even to build or destroy instances
+meta objects associated with them and even to build or destroy instances of the
-of the underlying type.<br/>
+underlying type.<br/>
 Refer to the inline documentation for all the details.

 The meta objects that compose a meta type are accessed in the following ways: